News & Events

 Online Lecture Series "The Anthropocene" 2025

-An open online lecture series with international speakers from the sciences, social sciences and humanities who will examine the challenges and controversies of the Anthropocene from different perspectives.
+In the summer term 2025, we hosted an interdisciplinary online lecture series on the Anthropocene.
+With international speakers from the sciences, social sciences, and humanities who will examine the challenges and controversies of the Anthropocene from different perspectives.

 The lecture series is a cooperation of VAN, the Department of Geology and the IGCP 732 project of the University of Vienna, together with the Forum Anthropozän.